Utilizing Dermoscopy to Assess Characteristic Manifestations of Psoriasis

 Nail psoriasis: Signs like salmon patches, onycholysis, splinter hemorrhages

-pustular psoriasis: Dotted vessels surrounded by white/yellow pustules
+Pustular psoriasis: Dotted vessels surrounded by white/yellow pustules

-palmoplantar: Yellow scales, orange dots, pronounced vessels
+Palmoplantar: Yellow scales, orange dots, pronounced vessels

 Dermoscopic evaluation improves detection of subtle signs and extent of involvement.
 It helps determine if a skin biopsy is needed for further confirmation in ambiguous presentations.
-Overall, incorporating dermoscopy with clinical inspection grants superior assessment of this chronic papulosquamous disease.
+Overall, incorporating dermoscopy with clinical inspection grants a superior assessment of this chronic papulosquamous disease.
 Sequential documentation aids in gauging treatment efficacy as well.

 People May Ask